TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 >
 > As two actions, by spending 1 _faith_ I can roll Will to heal somebody by the amount I rolled.
 In addition, give something equipped to them the _+5_, _blessed_, _will_, and _weapon_ tags.

-If an ability allowed you to give an item the _blessed_ and _weapon_ tags, adding an extra effect might let you make a test of Presence to heal the wielder too!
+If an ability allowed you to give an item the _blessed_ and _weapon_ tags, adding an extra effect might let you test your Presence to heal the wielder too!

 ### Making an Action Stronger